My Hometown is Cool

 Teams of two or more youth ages 9-18, with an adult coach, are invited to share their innovative ideas for their own communities.
 Each team will submit a three-minute video explaining what makes their hometown cool and what they think could make it even cooler.
 Once registered, teams will be sent a lesson series on community development for the coach to go over with the team.

 Each winning team can request between $500 and $2,500 in mini-grant funding to turn their idea into a reality.
-Thanks to the generous support of donors, including Williams and Associates, $10,000 in mini grants is available for projects in 2022.
+Thanks to the generous support of donors, including Williams and Associates, $10,000 in mini grants is available for projects.

 Summer 2022 My Hometown is Cool Winning Team